 Rest for about 20 minutes in the fridge to blend flavors before serving.
-Dip will firm up with refrigeration, so if you refrigerate longer, take it out ahead of time so it’s spreadable.
+Spread will firm up with refrigeration, so if you refrigerate longer, take it out ahead of time so it’s spreadable.

-I’ll be sharing this recipe on our very own Throwback Thursday Link Party as well as on Fiesta Friday.
+I’ll be sharing Pub Cheese or Beer Cheese on our very own Throwback Thursday Link Party as well as on Fiesta Friday.
 The co-hosts are Margy @ La Petite Casserole and Suzanne @ apuginthekitchen.
 It wouldn’t be Saturday without linking up at Saucy Saturdays blog hop!